jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-02-19.md

 Anything arising at the meeting or not on the agenda.
 Go around the table asking each attendee if they have any other business they want to address.

 Notes:
+* Lance: None
+* Lee: None
+* Richard: None
+* Ivan: Small List: Ivan needs another speaker for the March Meetup
+* Adam: None
+* Robin: Received only 1 submission for the dasa CI.
+To submit to the Board for review on GitHub, open voting, and then to publish.
+Follow up with Monique about her sisters design submission.

 Completed / Agreed   ✔